utsa-lib-cedish/mapbox-layers/README.md

 }
 ```

-We are using absolute positioning to put it at the top left of the page.
+We're using absolute positioning to put the dropdown at the top left of the page.
 We're using flex display to put the label on top of the dropdown and center the label on the input element.
-We are using a z-index property to make sure the dropdown is not covered by map content.
-We define a font family -- you can customize this as you wish.
-We are also declaring a CSS variable for a color we will use in a few different places.
+We're using a z-index property to make sure the dropdown is not covered by map content.
+We define a font family.
+We're also declaring a CSS variable for a color we'll use in a few different places.

 Next, we'll add a `className` prop to our `select` element so we can target it directly: `<select className='dropdown' id={id}>`.
 With this in place, we can write some more rules targeting the dropdown appearance directly: